mulkim/TipCalculator/README.md

 ## Notes

-The only challenged I faced while completing this application was getting stuck on the objectiveC class part and I learned that I should read the instructions more clearly because the solution was there.
+The only challenge I faced while completing this application was getting stuck on the objectiveC class part and I learned that I should read the instructions more clearly because the solution was there.
+I also found it really hard trying to upload my project onto gitHub and I just ended up adding the code here manually.

 ## License